Karissa Sanbonmatsu: Research

 The Sanbonmatsu Laboratory at Los Alamos National Laboratory was established in 2001.
 They use a variety of wet lab and computational techniques to study ribosomes, long non-coding RNA (lncRNAs), riboswitches and chromatin.
 In 2005, Sanbonmatsu was awarded the Presidential Early Career Award for Scientists and Engineers.
 At the time, epigenetics was beginning to develop, and Sanbonmatsu realised that RNA could be involved in how genes are turned on and off.

 Beginning in 2009, the Sanbonmatsu lab began releasing the Phenix/cryo_fit family of software in collaboration with many others.
 Built around the concept of native contact potential, it allows protein sequences to be fit to the 3D protein shape density determined by Cryo-Electron Microscopy.
 As cryo-EM overtook X-ray crystallography as the most widely used method for determining protein structure, the lab published 20 articles in 10 years implementing different software versions, many cited hundreds of times each.
-The software was used to determine the structure of Coronavirus spike protein and it's interaction with human ACE-2 to cause infection.
+The software was used to determine the structure of Coronavirus spike protein and its interaction with human ACE-2 to cause infection.

 Sanbonmatsu has also been a leading figure in structural studies of long non-coding RNAs in epigenetics.
 She studied COOLAIR, a stretch of RNA that controls the timing and flowering of plants.
 It works by controlling the internal triggers that tell a plant to stop flowering, which work in combination with a repressor protein called Flowering Locus C. When Sanbonmatsu studied the RNA structure, she found features that are similar to ribosomes.
 In 2012 her group was the first to describe the secondary structure in a lncRNA; the steroid hormone receptor activator (SRA).
 She went on to look at how the structure of RNA impacted the fate of a cell.
 She uses illumina dye sequencing for high throughput SHAPE probing.

 The first billion atom simulation of an entire gene (GATA4).

 She develops computer simulations to understand tRNA translocation, combining single molecule fluorescence with cryogenic electron microscopy.
 Ribosomes undergo a dramatic change in structure when transfer RNA are passing through, and this was simulated computationally by Sanbonmatsu.
 Sanbonmatsu has also written about gynandromorphism, and how DNA influences hormones, but hormone can reprogram DNA.
 She was elected as a Fellow of the American Physical Society in 2012.
 Most recently, her group set the record for the world's largest published biomolecular simulation at one billion atoms, the first simulation of an entire gene.